dhellmann/pymotw-3/source/sys/threads.rst

 ::

-	$ python sys_current_frames.py
+	$ python3 sys_current_frames.py

-	Thread-1 with ident 4300619776 going to sleep Thread-1 finishing
+	Thread-1 with ident 4325380096 going to sleep Thread-1 finishing
-	Thread-2 with ident 4301156352 going to sleep Thread-3 with ident 4302835712 going to sleep Thread-3 stopped in block at line 16 of sys_current_frames.py
+	Thread-2 with ident 4325380096 going to sleep Thread-3 with ident 4332720128 going to sleep Thread-3 stopped in block at line 45 of sys_current_frames.py
-	Thread-2 stopped in block at line 17 of sys_current_frames.py
+	Thread-2 stopped in block at line 46 of sys_current_frames.py

 .. {{{end}}}